MrToph/cmichelio/src/pages/you-might-not-need-react-context/you-might-not-need-react-context.md

 - programming
 - dev
 - react
-draft: true
 ---

 React 16.3 finally made the [Context API](https://reactjs.org/docs/context.html) stable.
-Since then, many developers started using it to solve the "prop-drilling" problem, the issue where you need to access a `prop` in a component that lives deep down the component tree and you need to forward that `prop` through many levels and components that don't even make use of the prop.
+Since then, many developers started using it to solve the "prop-drilling" problem - the issue where you need to pass a `prop` down the component tree along components not making use of it in order to access that `prop` in a component being rendered _deep down_ the tree.
-The official documentation states the intent of the Context API as follows:
+The React documentation states the intent of the Context API as follows:

 > In a typical React application, data is passed top-down (parent to child) via props, but this can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application.
 Context provides a way to share values like this between components without having to explicitly pass a prop through every level of the tree.

-> Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.
+> Context is designed to **share data that can be considered “global”** for a tree of React components, such as the current authenticated user, theme, or preferred language.

-Let's look at an example.
-We want to track the activity of the user.
-For that we want to call a certain `track` function every time the user clicks on an UI element.
+Let's look at the example of tracking the activity of the user.
+For that, we want to call a certain `track` function every time the user clicks on a UI element.

 ## Tracker in plain React
 ```jsx